lblod/app-lokaal-mandatenbeheer/README.md

 > Note that we these debug compose files should not be added to other services as this is not the preferred way

 ## Resources

-A big part of the resources is shared with other applications, because of this, these resources are defined in a dedicated github repo [link](https://github.com/lblod/domain-files).
-The resources that originate here are defined in files of which the name starts with external-.
-Unfortunately there have been some changes to these files that are not reflected in the original definition.

 The models this app uses are: